 Join the NGA team

-The National Governors Association (NGA) and the NGA Center for Best Practices (NGA Center) are highly committed to recruiting and retaining the best and brightest individuals to help us achieve our goal of working with governors to share best practices, speak with a collective voice on national policy and develop innovative solutions that improve state government and support the principles of federalism.
+The National Governors Association (NGA) and the NGA Center for Best Practices (NGA Solutions) are highly committed to recruiting and retaining the best and brightest individuals to help us achieve our goal of working with governors to share best practices, speak with a collective voice on national policy and develop innovative solutions that improve state government and support the principles of federalism.

-NGA and the NGA Center, an Equal Opportunity/Affirmative Action Employer, offer many opportunities to be part of our outstanding team.
+NGA and NGA Solutions, an Equal Opportunity/Affirmative Action Employer, offer many opportunities to be part of our outstanding team.
 We are one of Washington, D.C.’s most respected public policy organizations and a great place to work.
 Exciting career opportunities are available in a variety of legislative, public policy, technical and administrative positions, as well as a limited number of paid and unpaid internships.

-During the summer and fall, NGA and the NGA Center offer many internship opportunities to be a part of our dynamic team.
+During the summer and fall, NGA and NGA Solutions offer many internship opportunities to be a part of our dynamic team.
 An internship is a professional work assignment that allows undergraduate and graduate students to combine classroom education with practical work experience.
 All interns must be enrolled in an undergraduate or graduate program.
 Most internships are 11-week programs.

 Why Intern at NGA?